wthapps/portal-frontend/README.md

 # e2e (aka. end-to-end, integration) - In three different shell windows
 # Make sure you don't have a global instance of Protractor
+# Make sure you do have Java in your PATH (required for webdriver)

+# npm install webdriver-manager <- Install this first for e2e testing
 # npm run webdriver-update <- You will need to run this the first time
 npm run webdriver-start
 npm run serve.e2e